Adaptive Control - Least-Squares Algorithm in Parameters Estimation

 Matrix Formula

-- If and are vectors,
+- If U and V are vectors,